mdn/content/files/en-us/mozilla/add-ons/webextensions/chrome_incompatibilities/index.md

 - Asynchronous APIs:

   - **In Firefox and Safari:** Asynchronous APIs are implemented using promises.
   - **In Chrome and Edge:** In Manifest V2, asynchronous APIs are implemented using callbacks.
-In Manifiest V3, support is provided for [promises](https://developer.chrome.com/docs/extensions/mv3/intro/mv3-overview/#promises) on most appropriate methods. (cf. [Chrome bug 328932](https://crbug.com/328932))
+In Manifest V3, support is provided for [promises](https://developer.chrome.com/docs/extensions/mv3/intro/mv3-overview/#promises) on most appropriate methods. (cf. [Chrome bug 328932](https://crbug.com/328932))

 The rest of this page details these and other incompatibilities.